Reprinted with permission from Amanda Peters, Twitter @acpeters; Strategy

 - How will you keep track of the contacts you have made and the information learned?
 What is your plan to follow up and keep in touch with them?

-- Plan to complete: 2-5 applications a week (tailored); 2-5 conversations or follow up actions a week.
+- When it is time for the active search (timelines vary depending on your goals), plan to complete 2-5 applications a week (tailored) and have 2-5 conversations or follow up actions a week.

-- How will you stay accountable?
+- Accountability.
+How will you stay accountable?
 To who?

-- For interviews (glassdoor.com has many interview questions to help!)
+- For interviews (www.glassdoor.com has many interview questions to help!)